-Where the Government writes off any amount of its investment in a body corporate, CTA10/S92 provides that the amount written off is set against that body’s tax losses at the end of the last accounting period ending before the date of the write-off.
-See the example below.
+Where the government writes off any amount of its investment in a body corporate, CTA10/S92 provides that the amount written off is set against that body’s tax losses at the end of the last accounting period ending before the date of the write-off.
+Example below.

-- any losses which are available for relief under CTA10/S45 against trading income for the next accounting period,
+- any losses which are available for relief under CTA10/S45, S45A and S45B against trading income for the next accounting period,

-- in the case of an investment company, any expenses of management or charges on income which are available under CTA09/S1223 for carry forward to the next accounting period,
+- in the case of an investment company, any expenses of management which are available under CTA09/S1223 for carry forward to the next accounting period,

 - any allowable losses for chargeable gains purposes available under TCGA92/S8 so far as not allowed in that or a previous accounting period.

 The government lent Company B £40,000 in connection with a civil engineering project in 2000.
 Company B makes up its accounts to 31 March each year.
 In the year ended 31 March 2005 Company B had losses of £95,000.
 The government wrote off £17,000 of the loan in July 2005.
 Under CTA10/S92 the £17,000 written off is set against Company B’s losses at the end of the accounting period ending on 31 March 2005.
 And so the revised losses are £78,000.